What is pay-as-you-go mobile broadband?

 If you’re confused about the top-up method for your service, click these links to visit each network’s guide to topping up mobile broadband:

-Can I use pay-as-you-go mobile broadband abroad?
+Can I use pay as you go mobile broadband outside the UK?

-Sometimes.
+Not every pay as you go mobile broadband service works outside the UK.
 Here’s the rundown for each major network:

 - Three: yes, roaming is enabled by default, no notification required